What Is The Hardest Degree In South Africa?

 • Dentistry

-In South Africa, taking the University of Pretoria as an example, the entry requirement to study the course is a 60% score in English, Mathematics and Physical science.
+In South Africa, taking the University of Pretoria as an example, the entry requirement to study the course is a 60% score in English, Mathematics and Physical Science.
 With that, you should have an idea of the great expectations from prospective students.
-Being a part of science, a high level of commitment and hard work are needed if you will succeed in the course.
+Being a part of science, a high level of commitment and hard work is needed if you are to succeed in the course.

 • Medicine